 Previous Dental Work

-Speaking of dental implants, if you have one or more dental implants, it can interfere with orthodontics.
+Speaking of dental implants, if you have one or more dental implants, it can interfere with Invisalign.
 Dental implants can’t move the same way that natural teeth do, so we’d have to work around them.
-In many cases, that may make traditional orthodontics out of the question again.
+In many cases, that may make Invisalign or traditional orthodontics out of the question.
 But instant orthodontics could still work.

 Oral Health and Hygiene

-And of course we’re concerned about your oral health.
-Since gum disease risk increases with age, we want to look carefully at your personal level of risk, and ask seriously how orthodontics could affect that.
+And of course, we’re concerned about your oral health.
+Since gum disease risk increases with age, we want to look carefully at your level of risk and ask seriously how orthodontics could affect that.